addff/2310-ITT440/10% Individual Assignment/MUHAMMAD HAFIZHULLAH BIN BAHARUDIN/README.md

 To sum up, inside the Python environment, Tornado, Seaborn, and Geany are unique tools with varied uses.
 Geany is a lightweight integrated development environment (IDE) for software development; Tornado is a web framework for developing high-performance online applications; and Seaborn is a data visualisation toolkit for producing educational statistical visualisations.
 Which tool you select will depend on the nature of the project and your particular demands.

-### The demo video to show how to isntall and use:
+### The demo video to show how to install and use:

 [![2310-ITT440](https://img.youtube.com/vi/boqC_jJ2VGU/0.jpg)](https://www.youtube.com/watch?v=boqC_jJ2VGU)